neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 Likewise, the magic role ``Neos.Flow:Anonymous`` is added to the security context if no user is authenticated and ``Neos.Flow:AuthenticatedUser`` if there is an authenticated user.

+.. note:

+  The label and description will be rendered by the ``./flow security:describeRole <role>`` CLI command for a corresponding role and it can be used to render more human readable descriptions in UIs (such as the user management module in the Neos backend)

 *Defining Privileges and Permissions*